CIS244Group3/healthcare-appointment-manager/README.md

 <br>
 Details:
 1. Business Proof of Concept:
-o Problem Statement: (What project can do).
-An intuitive, modern software solution can enhance operational efficiency and user experience. o Target Market: (Your end-users and target customers) o Unique Selling Proposition: (Business Proposition), and cost-effective.
+- Problem Statement: (What project can do).
+An intuitive, modern software solution can enhance operational efficiency and user experience.
+- Target Market: (Your end-users and target customers)
+- Unique Selling Proposition: (Business Proposition), and cost-effective.
-2. Total Cost of Ownership (TCO): o Development Costs: Salaries for developers, cost of training (if required), and software licenses. o Operational Costs: Hosting the database, ongoing software maintenance, and support. o Deployment Costs: Training for users, support staff, hardware (if not already available), and potential costs related to data migration. o Update & Upgrade Costs: Periodic software updates to add new features, improve existing ones, or fix bugs. o End of Life Costs: Data backup and migration to a new system (if needed).
+2. Total Cost of Ownership (TCO):
+- Development Costs: Salaries for developers, cost of training (if required), and software licenses.
+- Operational Costs: Hosting the database, ongoing software maintenance, and support.
+- Deployment Costs: Training for users, support staff, hardware (if not already available), and potential costs related to data migration.
+- Update & Upgrade Costs: Periodic software updates to add new features, improve existing ones, or fix bugs.
+- End of Life Costs: Data backup and migration to a new system (if needed).
-3. Requirements Gathering and Specification: o Understand the daily operations of (Your group project). o Design an intuitive interface. o Identify user roles (Admin, staff, user, etc.).
+3. Requirements Gathering and Specification:
+- Understand the daily operations of (Your group project).
+- Design an intuitive interface.
+- Identify user roles (Admin, staff, user, etc.).
 4. Tools and Technologies:
+- Language: Java and other languages
+- GUI: JavaFX
-o Language: Java and other languages o GUI: JavaFX o Database: SQLite, MySQL, PostgreSQL, GCP BQ, or others o Version Control: Git & GitHub
+- Database: SQLite, MySQL, PostgreSQL, GCP BQ, or others
+- Version Control: Git & GitHub
 5. Stages of the Project:
-a.
-Stage 1: Market Research & Mockups o Conduct surveys with stake-holders to refine the problem statement and understand their pain points. o Design the layouts and UIs with Wireframe tool.
+1. Stage 1: Market Research & Mockups
+- Conduct surveys with stake-holders to refine the problem statement and understand their pain points.
+- Design the layouts and UIs with Wireframe tool.